Stevr0/Ultimate-Dungeon/Docs/Systems/SCENE_RULE_PROVIDER.md

 # SCENE_RULE_PROVIDER.md — Ultimate Dungeon (AUTHORITATIVE)

-Version: 0.1
+Version: 1.0
-Last Updated: 2026-01-29
+Last Updated: 2026-02-11
 Engine: Unity 6 (URP)
-Networking: Netcode for GameObjects (NGO)
-Authority: Server-authoritative
+Authority: Server-authoritative (Shard Host)

 ---

 ## PURPOSE

-Defines the authoritative runtime mechanism that exposes **SceneRuleContext** and **SceneRuleFlags** to all server systems.
+Defines the authoritative mechanism for declaring **SceneRuleContext** and **SceneRuleFlags** at runtime.

-This document exists to ensure:
+This document locks:
-- Safe scenes can never accidentally allow combat
-- Every validation pipeline has one shared source of truth
-- Scene transitions clear illegal state (combat, selection, etc.) deterministically

-This doc is the **implementation contract** between:
-- Scene loading / bootstrap
+- How each scene declares its rule context
-- Actor legality
+- How code queries scene legality gates
-- Targeting validation
-- Combat execution
-- Housing placement
+- The canonical contexts used by the project

+This document is the single source of truth for **“what rules apply in this scene?”**.

 ---

-## DEPENDENCIES (MUST ALIGN)
+## ALIGNMENT (LOCKED)

+This document is aligned to:
-- `ACTOR_MODEL.md`
+- `ACTOR_MODEL.md` (scene contexts + legality gates)
-  - `SceneRuleContext`
-  - `SceneRuleFlags` table

-- `TARGETING_MODEL.md`
-  - Intent gating by scene

-- `COMBAT_CORE.md`
-  - Mandatory scene gate before scheduling and at resolution

-- `HOUSING_RULES.md`
+- `HOUSING_RULES.md` (Village-only construction)
-  - Housing allowed only in `MainlandHousing`
+- `PLAYER_HOSTED_SHARDS_MODEL.md` (dungeons run on the shard host)

 ---

-## DESIGN LOCKS (MUST ENFORCE)

-1. **Server is source of truth**
-   - SceneRuleContext is decided by the server.
-   - Clients may display UI/camera changes, but cannot override rules.

-2. **Exactly one active SceneRuleContext per scene instance**
-   - No mixed contexts.

-3. **SceneRuleFlags are immutable during runtime**
-   - Once a scene is loaded and context selected, flags do not change until a scene transition.

-4. **All gameplay pipelines must consume SceneRuleFlags**
+## SCOPE BOUNDARIES (NO OVERLAP)

+Owned elsewhere:
-   - Actor legality
+- Actor legality & flags definition: `ACTOR_MODEL.md`
-   - Targeting
+- Housing permissions: `HOUSING_RULES.md`
-   - Combat Core
+- Combat execution: `COMBAT_CORE.md`

-   - Spellcasting damage/harm validation
+This document does **not** define:
+- How combat math works
-   - Housing placement
+- How building placement UI works

-5. **Scene transitions clear illegal state**
-   - Leaving a dungeon must clear combat scheduling and hostile state.
-   - Entering a safe scene must guarantee peaceful state.
+- Dungeon generation content

 ---

-## AUTHORITATIVE DATA

-### SceneRuleContext (from ACTOR_MODEL.md)
+## CANONICAL CONTEXTS (LOCKED)

+The project uses exactly these canonical contexts:

+- `ShardVillage`
-- `MainlandHousing`
+  - Safe social space
+  - **Building allowed** (permissions still apply)
-- `HotnowVillage`
+  - Vendors / economy

 - `Dungeon`

-### SceneRuleFlags (canonical set)
-- `CombatAllowed`
-- `DamageAllowed`
-- `DeathAllowed`
-- `DurabilityLossAllowed`
-- `ResourceGatheringAllowed`
-- `SkillGainAllowed`
+  - Risk space
-- `HostileActorsAllowed`
+  - **PvP enabled**
-- `PvPAllowed`
+  - Damage/death/durability/skill gain allowed

-> The canonical mapping from context → flags is defined in `ACTOR_MODEL.md`.
+> Note: Under the player-hosted shard model, `Dungeon` scenes run inside the owning player’s shard.

 ---

-## RUNTIME MODEL (LOCKED)
+## SCENE DECLARATION RULES (LOCKED)

-### SceneRuleProvider
-Each scene must contain exactly one provider object:

-- `SceneRuleProvider` (server authoritative component)
-  - Declares `SceneRuleContext`
-  - Exposes resolved `SceneRuleFlags`
-  - Provides a global access point for server systems

-**Rules**
-- If a scene loads without a provider, the server must fail fast (log error and prevent gameplay start).
-- If more than one provider exists, the server must fail fast.
+1. Every gameplay scene must declare **exactly one** `SceneRuleContext`.
+2. The declaration must be readable on the **server**.
+3. If the context cannot be resolved, the server must default to the safest option:
+   - `ShardVillage` (combat off, building off unless explicitly allowed)

 ---

-## ACCESS PATTERN (LOCKED)
+## PROVIDER PATTERN (AUTHORITATIVE)

-All runtime systems must access scene flags through a single path:

-- `SceneRuleRegistry.Current` *(server singleton created at scene boot)*
+### SceneRuleProvider Component
+Each scene must contain a `SceneRuleProvider` (or equivalent singleton object) that declares:
-  - holds the active `SceneRuleContext`
+- `SceneRuleContext`
-  - holds the active `SceneRuleFlags`

-**No system is allowed** to hardcode safe/dungeon checks.
+- Optional overrides (if supported later)

+The provider is:
+- Read by server systems at runtime
+- Not trusted from clients

 ---

-## REQUIRED SERVER VALIDATION HOOKS (LOCKED)

-### Actor Legality
-- `AttackLegalityResolver` must refuse if `CombatAllowed == false`.

-### Targeting
-- `TargetIntentValidator` must refuse:
-  - `Attack` if `CombatAllowed == false`
-  - `CastHarmful` if `CombatAllowed == false`

-### Combat Core
-- Must refuse scheduling if `CombatAllowed == false`
-- Must re-gate at timer completion using flags
+## RULE FLAG RESOLUTION

+The `SceneRuleContext` resolves into `SceneRuleFlags` as defined by `ACTOR_MODEL.md`.

-### Spellcasting
+### Key invariants
-- Harmful spells must require `CombatAllowed == true`
+- If `CombatAllowed == false`, hostile intents must be rejected.
-- Damage application must require `DamageAllowed == true`

-### Housing
-- Placement must require `SceneRuleContext == MainlandHousing`
+- If `BuildingAllowed == false`, housing placement/removal intents must be rejected.

+**Important:**
+- `BuildingAllowed` means the *scene permits building*.
+- Who can build is enforced by `HOUSING_RULES.md` (Owner/CoOwner/Editor).

 ---

-## SCENE TRANSITION RULES (LOCKED)
+## HOUSING LEGALITY (LOCKED)

-When the server transitions a player between scenes:

-### Always clear
-- Current selection (target)
-- Any queued combat actions / swing timers
-- Any in-progress cast channel timers (if applicable)
-- Any combat state (`InCombat` → `Peaceful`)

-### Safe scene entry guarantee
-When entering `MainlandHousing` or `HotnowVillage`:
-- Player is forced to `CombatState.Peaceful`
-- Player cannot enter `InCombat` while in the scene

-### Dungeon entry guarantee
-When entering `Dungeon`:
-- Player starts `Peaceful`
-- Legality is determined normally
+Housing/build placement is legal only when:

+1. `SceneRuleContext == ShardVillage`
+2. `BuildingAllowed == true`
+3. The actor has permission (Owner / CoOwner / Editor)

+Any code path that checks for older contexts such as `MainlandHousing` is **invalid**.

 ---

-## NETWORKING / CLIENT MIRROR (LOCKED)
+## DUNGEON LEGALITY (LOCKED)

-Clients must be informed of the current SceneRuleContext to drive:
-- Camera mode
-- UI gating (disable attack buttons, hide hostile reticles)
-- Tutorial/help messaging

-**Important:** Client UI is informational only.

-### Replicated payload (minimum)
+Dungeon scenes must declare:
+- `SceneRuleContext == Dungeon`

+Dungeon legality expectations:
+- `CombatAllowed == true`
+- `DamageAllowed == true`
+- `DeathAllowed == true`
+- `DurabilityLossAllowed == true`
+- `SkillGainAllowed == true`
-- `SceneRuleContext`
+- `PvPAllowed == true`
-- Optional: a compact bitmask of `SceneRuleFlags`

 ---

-## FAILURE MODES (LOCKED)

-The server must treat these as critical configuration errors:

-- Scene has no `SceneRuleProvider`
-- Scene has multiple `SceneRuleProvider` components
-- Provider references an unknown `SceneRuleContext`

-Policy:
-- Log error
-- Prevent session start or kick players back to Hotnow Village
+## MULTI-SCENE / ADDITIVE LOADING

+When using additive scenes:
+- Exactly one loaded scene at a time must be designated as the **Primary Rule Source**.
+- The Primary Rule Source determines the current `SceneRuleContext`.

+Suggested approach (non-binding):
+- The server sets the Primary Rule Source when it completes a scene transition.

+If Primary Rule Source is ambiguous:
+- Default to `ShardVillage`.

 ---

+## VALIDATION (RECOMMENDED)

+At server scene-load time, validate:
+- A provider exists
+- Context is one of the canonical values
+- The resolved flags match the expected template for that context

+On validation failure:
+- Log an error
+- Fall back to `ShardVillage`

+---

-## REQUIRED IMPLEMENTATION ARTIFACTS (NEXT)
+## REQUIRED UPDATES TO DOCUMENTS_INDEX.md (PATCH)

-1. `SceneRuleProvider` MonoBehaviour (server)
-2. `SceneRuleRegistry` singleton (server)
-3. Scene bootstrap validation (assert exactly one provider)
-4. Scene transition hook that clears illegal state
-5. Client mirror message (context only; flags optional)
+Update the entry for `SCENE_RULE_PROVIDER.md` to reflect:
+- Canonical contexts: `ShardVillage`, `Dungeon`
+- Housing legality tied to `ShardVillage`
+- Removal of `MainlandHousing` assumptions

 ---